girmaaa/stack4things/README.md

 Additional Notes
+Token
+Using tokens in your project enhances security, scalability, and performance.
+Tokens enable secure, stateless authentication and authorization, making them ideal for modern distributed systems.
+By implementing token expiration and secret rotation, you further strengthen the security of your system, ensuring that even if a token or secret is compromised, it can only be used for a limited time.
+This approach helps you maintain a secure and robust communication system for your Distributed Cyber-Physical Systems project.
 Troubleshooting Tips:

 If you encounter "address already in use" errors when starting the server (superbroker.py), try changing the port number or ensure no other application is using the same port.